Mathematics and Statistics

 -

-When you find a good article about a topic, you can also see what later articles cited that first one, because those later articles were possibly working on the same topic
+When you find an article that you like about a topic, you can also see what later articles cited that one, in case those later authors were possibly working on the same topic:

 - Web of Science